MyEtherWallet/knowledge-base-v3/src/content/hardware-wallets/ledger-hardware-wallet-using-with-android.md

 ### Setting up your device
 Before you connect your Ledger Wallet to your device, you first have to install an application made by Ledger.
 You can find the application [here](https://github.com/LedgerHQ/android-u2f-bridge/releases).
 Simply open the URL on your device and click on the file `android-u2f-bridge-x.x.apk`.
 Once you downloaded the file, open it on your device and you should be asked to install it.
 Once installed, tap `Done`, as it is not possible to open the app.

 Now, connect your Ledger Wallet and open the Ethereum.
-Make sure both `Contract Data` and `Browser Support` are **On**.
+Make sure both `Contract Data` and `Browser Support` are **ON**.
 Open your browser and go to MyEtherWallet.
 On the Send Ether & Tokens page, select the Ledger Wallet option and tap on `Connect to Ledger Wallet`.

 ![](../images/hardware-wallets/ledger-hardware-wallet-using-with-android-01.png)